jessekelighine/whenever/README.md

-# whenever: run a command whenever a file/directory is changed
+# whenever: run a command whenever some files/directories are changed

-`whenever` is a simple terminal utility (implemented in about 50 lines of bash) that lets you run a command whenever a file or directory is changed.
+`whenever` is a simple terminal utility (implemented in about 50 lines of bash) that lets you run a command whenever some files or directories are changed.

 ## Installation